-Editors Note: This post is written by Krista Lambert as part of our series on finding hope in the midst of depression.
+Editors Note: This post is written by Krista Bjork as part of our series on finding hope in the midst of depression.
 In this series, our counselors are helping people understand the reality of depression and how God sustains and helps those who are depressed.
 View the Series Page here.

 In this post, Krista unpacks how to identify depression affecting a teenager and how to help them respond to the trial of depression by turning to God and others who care about them.